alexa-samples/ama-sample-client/README.md

 ## Step 1: Install the required software packages

-Note that, although we can use the latest npm, the version of Node.js needed is 8.
+Note that the version of Node.js required is 8.xx.

 ```sh
 $ sudo apt install bluetooth bluez